Pearisli/VisGen/README.md

    pip install -r requirements.txt
    ```

-## 🎮 Usage
+## 🎮 Basic Usage

-### Dataset Preparation
+### 1. Prepare Dataset

-For instance, to work with the widely-used [Anime Face dataset](https://www.kaggle.com/datasets/splcher/animefacedataset) (63,565 images), download and unzip the data.
+Download and extract your dataset, for example the [Anime Face dataset (63K images)](https://www.kaggle.com/datasets/splcher/animefacedataset).

-### Training Models
+### 2. Train a Model

-Set the appropriate project path and train your chosen model.
-For example, to train a particular model variant:
+Set the project path and launch training.
+Example for VAE:

 ```bash
 export PYTHONPATH=/path/to/your/project:$PYTHONPATH